enimiste/KnpMenu-Laravel/README.md

 ### Custom Voter
 To add custom Voter you implement the interface "Dowilcox\KnpMenu\Voter\OrderedVoterInterface" and register it in the service container with the tag "knp_menu.voter"
 Set the lower order for Voter that should be executed in first.
-You should order values greater than 100.
+It is recommended order values between 0 and than 100.
 Your Voters will be executed first before the built in ones.
-- RouteNameVoter
+- RouteNameVoter (100)
-- UriVoter
+- UriVoter (200 and 300)

 ### Blade directives
 - @rendermenu("main" [, {"firstClass":"first2","lastClass":"last2"}]) or @rendermenu("main" [, "config_name"]): It renders the menu defined by the name "menu_name".
 It is a shortcut to `echo \Menu::render(\Menu::get('menu_name'))`